 We've documented 1 accessibility feature for Visual in Phasmophobia which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Colour blind friendly: Game doesn’t rely on colour or can switch to colour blind friendly mode with double coding or similar way to avoid colour dependance.

 Similar Games With More Accessibility Features for Visual

 If you want to play Phasmophobia, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

 We haven’t documented any accessibility features for Audio in Phasmophobia which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
 The following games are similar to Phasmophobia, and offer accessibility features for Audio:

-We've documented 1 accessibility feature for Communication in Phasmophobia which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 2 accessibility features for Communication in Phasmophobia which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication

 This is how players communicate with each other in online games.
 This can be to plan strategy, chat as they play or co-ordinate resources.